ibexa/documentation-user/docs/index.md

-# Documentation

-## Welcome to the eZ Platform User documentation!
+# eZ Platform user documentation

 This is the hub for eZ Platform documentation for editors and content managers.
 You can find here information on how to create, edit, manage and publish content in eZ Platform.